January 21, 2019

 Click here to visit the Haakaa website

-With both my boys, even when they were in the room with us, I took them into their room to feed and change them.
+With all my boys, even when they were in the room with us, I took them into their room to feed and change them.
 With Baby H we invested in a lazyboy which is in his room (I actually got an older model, which had been recovered, from TradeMe).
 I will be honest, it is not the most stylish chair out, but it is super comfortable and the ability to rock, or recline has been a life saver on many occasion.
 In addition, I found a pillow - I use a tri-pillow - super helpful.
 When baby is little you need to keep them nice and close so pillows take the pressure off your arms, shoulders and back.
-I still use a pillow if I feed Baby H in the night.
-It means I can really relax but he is still supported.
+They continue to be useful as your baby grows by allowing you to relax during a feed while ensuring your baby is well supported.